apache/couchdb-documentation/src/cluster/sharding.rst

 Moving a shard
 --------------

+When moving shards or performing other shard manipulations on the cluster, it is advisable to stop all resharding jobs on the cluster.
+See :ref:`cluster/sharding/stop_resharding` for more details.

 This section describes how to manually place and replace shards.
 These activities are critical steps when you determine your cluster is too big or too small, and want to resize it successfully, or you have noticed